 Financial instruments are recognized initially and subsequently at fair value.
-Transaction costs are expensed in the Statements of Comprehensive Income (Loss).
-Gains and losses arising from changes in fair value are presented in the Statements of Comprehensive Income (Loss) within other gains and losses in the period in which they arise.
-Financial assets and liabilities at fair value through profit or loss are classified as current except for the portion expected to be realized or paid beyond twelve months of the Statements of Financial Position date, which are classified as non-current.
+Transaction costs are expensed in the statement of comprehensive income (loss).
+Gains and losses arising from changes in fair value are presented in the statement of comprehensive income (loss) within other gains and losses in the period in which they arise.
+Financial assets and liabilities at fair value through profit or loss are classified as current except for the portion expected to be realized or paid beyond twelve months of the statement of financial position date, which are classified as non-current.